 Is there any way to prevent chicken pox?

 Yes.
-A vaccine became available in 1995, and the Centers for Disease Control, the American Academy of Pediatrics and other organizations recommend the shot for any child over 12 months old who hasn't already had the illness.
+There is a vaccine for it, and the Centers for Disease Control, the American Academy of Pediatrics and other organizations recommend the shot for any child over 12 months old who hasn't already had the illness.
 The first shot is given between 12 and 15 months of age and children should have a second dose between 4 and 6 years of age.
 Since the vaccine contains a live -- although weakened -- virus, experts don't recommend the shots for chemotherapy patients or anyone with a faulty immune system.